Leave It All to Shine: Critical reception

 Joe DeAndrea, writing for AbsolutePunk, described "Leave It All to Shine" as a "true highlight", calling it "another [Dan] Schneider gem".
 Chloe Pryor of The Vanderbilt Hustler revealed that the track was one of her "favorite songs".
 For The Michigan Daily, Oscar Nollette-Patulski gave the song a positive review, stating that he and his friends "danced in the car seats by shifting shoulders and overly contorting our faces to the lyrics, full of now-trivial teenage drama".
 Nicholas Howe of Comic Book Resources described the iCarly and Victorious casts' performance of the song in the movie as one of its "notable moments".
 Catie Curry for Girls' Life stated that "you'll heart the bonus track", commenting that it is an "awesome mash-up".

 The staff of Cambio labeled it as a "sweet mashup", while Denise Martin from TV Guide wrote Cosgrove and Justice celebrated their "girl power" to the song.
 Amy Sciarretto of PopCrush labeled the track as a "bouncy, shiny, happy song with harmonies so sugary they will give you a mouthful of cavities in an instant".
 She believed that it was so "bright-eyed and bushy-tailed that you can't help but want to sing and dance along".
 Tiara B, writing for The Shade Room, put the song at number ten on her "Victorious: The Top 10 Songs That Still Have Us Hooked" list, mentioning that the track is "cemented in Nickelodeon crossover history", and opining that it is a "true moment that brought Victorious and iCarly fans together".

 Commercial performance

 "Leave It All to Shine" debuted and peaked at number 24 on the US Billboard Bubbling Under Hot 100 chart dated July 2, 2011, lasting one week on the chart.
 It also peaked at number two on the US Kid Digital Song Sales chart.
-"Leave It All to Shine" ranked at number 23 on the 2011 Kid Digital Song Sales year-end list.
+"Leave It All to Shine" ranked at number 23 on the 2011 Kid Digital Song Sales year-end chart.